jannis-t69/send.cm-crawler/README.md

 # send.cm-crawler

 The script will parse the pasted send.cm folder and crawl the subfolders.
-It will generate a links.html file with all the subfolder links which then can be iported into JDownloader through select and copy
+It will generate a links.html file with all the subfolder links which then can be iported into JDownloader through select and copy.
+It will not parse the download links of the root folder.

 Instructions:
 1. Install required utilities: